The recent Mumbai rooftop restaurant fire tragedy that left 14 people dead is not the

 non-compliance.

 What is your word of advice to restaurant owners who do not let go of an extra square foot, and create extra seating at the cost of security?
-How should they strike balance profitability and safety of their premises and the clientele?
+How should they strike a balance profitability and safety of their premises and the clientele?

 Need for responsible citizenry that doesn’t see the regulations as a nuisance, but sees